Safeguarding and Child Protection

 b) ensuring that children know that there are adults at St Ann's who they can approach if they are worried or are in difficulty.
 The name of the designated teacher should be displayed clearly in every classroom.

 c) including in the curriculum activities and opportunities which equip children with the skills they need to stay safe from abuse and which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills.

 d) ensuring that wherever possible every effort will be made to establish effective working relationships with parents and colleagues from other agencies.

 Where there is any suspicion of Child Abuse the school has the statutory responsibility for reporting this to Social Services.
 We believe that the welfare of the child is always paramount.
-The current Designated Person for Child Protection is Ms Daphne O'Brien-Coker (Inclusion Manager) who currently works closely with the Head of School, Mr Lancaster who is the Deputy Designated Person, as well as with other members of staff.
+The current Designated Person for Child Protection is the Head of School, Mark Lancaster.

-Lead Child Protection Officer : Daphne O'Brien-Coker - Inclusion Manager
+Lead Child Protection Officer : Mark Lancaster - Head of School

-Deputy Child Protection Officer: Mark Lancaster - Head of School
+Deputy Child Protection Officer: Harriet Paul - Leader of Learning

 First Aider in Schools: